Skip to content

 Collective agreement

 A collective agreement is an agreement on the terms of employment in a specific sector.
-PAM negotiates collective agreements for the service industries with associations representing employers.
-Different sectors (such as the commercial sector, the property services sector and the hotel and restaurant sector) have their own collective agreements.
-The agreements determine the general terms of employment – that is, the rules for doing work and having work done.
-They also provide for minimum wages for different types of work.
+PAM negotiates collective agreements for the service sectors with associations representing employers.
+Different sectors (such as the commerce sector, the property services sector and the hotel and restaurant sector) have their own collective agreements.
+The agreements determine the minimum terms of employment – that is, the rules for doing work and having work done.
+Minimum wages are also agreed in collective agreements.

 Read more about the collective agreements negotiated by PAM